 The visibility of the courses is related to their start/end dates.
 Once a course has finished, it will no longer appear in the Course Catalogue search results.
-If your course has not finished yet but you still cannot find it there, we recommend that you check whether you have indicated the start and end dates correctly.
-Moreover, please note that the courses are displayed by default in a chronological order with the most upcoming ones on top of the list.
-This means that the more ahead in time your course is scheduled to start, the lower in the list it will appear.
+If your course has not yet finished but you still cannot find it there, we recommend that you check whether you have indicated the start and end dates correctly.
+Moreover, please note that the courses are displayed in chronological order by default, with the upcoming ones at the top of the list.
+This means that the later your course is scheduled to start, the lower in the list it will appear.

 I’m a course provider and I would like to get in contact with other course providers.
 Where can I do that?

-If you are a course provider and would like to discuss with other providers, we suggest that you join the LinkedIn group Erasmus+ Course Providers.
+If you are a course provider and would like to interact with other providers, we suggest that you join the LinkedIn group Erasmus+ Course Providers.